 Unfortunately, there are many more that don't mean crap.
 They're marketing words used to mislead and confuse shoppers.
 These are the words to pay attention to and the ones that are empty promises.

 Here are some of the regulated words.

 Free, Low, Light or Lite, Reduced, Lean, Extra Lean, Percent Fat-Free, High, Good Source, Healthy, Organic, Less, Fewer and More.

 "Free" is defined by the FDA as an amount so small it probably won't have an effect on the body.
 It doesn't guarantee the product is "100% Free."
 "Fat-free" items don't really have to be fat-free; they simply must have less than half a gram of fat per serving.

 Trivial source of

 Negligible source of

 Dietarily insignificant source of

 "Low" claims can be made when talking about total fat, saturated fat, cholesterol, sodium and calories.
 "Low-fat" must contain 3 grams of fat or less per serving.
-"Low-cholesterol" means less than 2 milligrams of cholesterol and "Low-sodium" means less than 140 milligrams of sodium.
-(Sodium can actually claim to be "Very Low" when there is 35 milligrams or less per serving.)
+"Low-cholesterol" means less than 2 milligrams of cholesterol, and "Low-sodium" means less than 140 milligrams of sodium.
+(Sodium can claim to be "Very Low" when there are 35 milligrams or less per serving.)